Implement legislation to curb the use of disposable plastic items

 Plastic pollution is a huge problem worldwide.
 Every year, tonnes of plastic waste are disposed of into our oceans.
 Hong Kong is no stranger to this, and some of you may even remember the 2012 plastic pellet spill that mobilised thousands of Hong Kong citizens to help clean up.
 Now, we hope to mobilise you again, to take action against plastic waste and tackle the problem at the source.

 April 22nd is Earth Day.
 Since it went global in 1990, the size of events has continued to grow.
 Now, over 1 billion people participate in Earth Day events around the world, making it the largest civic observance ever.
-The focus of Earth Day 2018 is plastic pollution, highlighting the importance of the plastic problem.
-Today, plastic pollution is threatening the survival of our planet in various, severe ways, including polluting the environment, disrupting human hormones and destroying marine ecosystem.
+The focus of Earth 2018 is plastic pollution.
+Today, plastic pollution is threatening the survival of our planet in various, severe ways, including polluting environment, disrupting human hormones and destroying marine ecosystem.

 There are many ways that the government and businesses can promote source reduction of plastics; one of the most obvious is targeting disposables, as they are single-use and therefore are disposed of in huge amounts daily.
 Worldwide, governments have taken steps to reduce plastic waste; in France, disposable plastic tableware will be banned in 2020.
 In Taiwan, a rolling ban will be imposed on plastic straws in 2019, followed by free disposable bags, food containers, and utensil in 2020, and ultimately, a blanket ban on all single-use items in 2030.